 Why watch just one tree light up when you can see a block's-worth of fir trees come alive with white lights?
 These arbors were first illuminated in 1945 to commemorate those lost in World War II.
 Today, this tradition continues in honor of the brave men and women who make the ultimate sacrifice for our country.
 The lighting is preceded by a brief ceremony outside the Brick Presbyterian Church.

 Northern Plaza of Madison Square Park, 25th Street and Fifth Avenue

-The green space hosted America's very first community holiday tree 100 years ago.
-That tradition continues in 2012 with a 5pm lighting of its 35-foot-tall Balsam Fir, preceded by crafts, treats and concerts by the New York Life Singers and kindie rocker AudraRox.
+The green space hosted America's very first community holiday tree more than a century ago.
+That tradition continues in 2013 with a 5pm lighting of its 35-foot-tall Balsam fir, preceded by crafts, complimentary treats from Hill Country Pie Kitchen, and live music by the New York Life Singers and kindie rocker AudraRox.

 Washington Square Park Christmas Tree Lighting – Greenwich Village